When to get a business credit card? Signs you’re ready to apply

 If you’ve formed an LLC or corporation, separating your finances also protects you legally.
 Charging personal expenses to a business account blurs legal lines and puts your personal assets at risk in a lawsuit or audit.
 By using a dedicated business card, you reinforce your company’s legal structure and follow best practices from the start.

-When to apply for business credit card
+When to apply for a business credit card

 The founder, finance lead, or whoever manages cash flow usually decides when to get a business credit card.
 It’s a financial decision but also impacts operations, compliance, and how your team spends money.
 Here are factors that signal it's the right time to apply.